 Culminating Project

-Class Museum: This project asks students to bring personal artifacts to class in order to create a “Museum of Us.”
+Class Museum(link is external): This project asks students to bring personal artifacts to class in order to create a “Museum of Us.”

 Connection to Local History

-Visiting a Local Museum: Use this activity on a visit to a community museum or historical society.
+Visiting a Local Museum(link is external): Use this activity on a visit to a community museum or historical society.

 Related Model Lessons